-How many people are being affected by a lazy colleague?
+How many people are being affected by COLLEAGUES NOT PULLING THEIR WEIGHT?

 Well, I have to admit.
 I was inspired to write this post, when I received some interesting data from a recent survey conducted by my friends at CV-Library.
 Their survey showed that up to “77% of the UK workforce believe that their colleagues don't work hard enough, leading to negative feelings of job dissatisfaction and demotivation in their role.”
 Wow.

 Now, on one hand this data is not all that surprising.
-I have encountered loads of people throughout my career who weren’t pulling their weight.
+I've encountered loads of people throughout my career who weren’t pulling their weight.
 I’m a little ashamed to suggest that earlier in my career I might have been one of those people.
 But 77%?
 That is mind blowing.

 So, what can you actually do about it?